Wooden Crosses

 Reverse cross

 The real difference in making a cross in this manner is that a hole must be drilled within the area that will be cut out for the cross and the blade inserted in that hole to start cutting out the cross.
-That’s actually the same technique used for the fancier cut out crosses above, in order to cut out the negative spaces in the design.
+That’s the same technique used for the fancier cut-out crosses above, to cut out the negative spaces in the design.
 The same level of complexity can be accomplished with a reverse cutout like this, but care must be taken in the design, to ensure that there will always be a material bridge between the main board and any pieces which are left in place, within the outline of the cross.

 Another thing that this sort of design allows is adding something else to the overall design, in the area that is left open in the picture above.
-One such possibility is to cut out a rectangle, rabbeting it on the bottom side, so that glass can be put in the hole, turning the cross into a picture frame.
+One such possibility is to cut out a rectangle, and rub it on the bottom side, so that glass can be put in the hole, turning the cross into a picture frame.

 Adding a Base